sydneymwong/sydneymwong.github.io/_posts/2018-10-30-vegan-morocco.md

 ### Supermarkets
 **Carrefour** - Boulevard Mohammed Cheikh Saadi, Agadir 80000 (Talborjt neighborhood, next to Aswak Salam)<br/>
 This supermarket has a wide variety of fruits, vegetables, spices, pickled foods like olives, etc.  They even have multiple kinds of soymilk (unsweetened, sweetened, fortified, chocolate, etc.).
-They sell alcohol downstairs but that area closes before the rest of the supermarket (at around 5pm) so get there early if you want to buy alcohol.
+They sell alcohol downstairs but that area closes before the rest of the supermarket (at 8pm) so get there early if you want to buy alcohol.
 {% include image.html
             img="assets/vegan_morocco/Carrefour_1.JPG"
             title="Lentils, veggies, chickpeas"